 In February 1917, during World War I, the workers, peasants, and soldiers of Russia had risen up and overthrown the old Czarist monarchy.
 In its place developed a network of directly elected councils (or "soviets"), rooted in face-to-face popular councils in the factories, villages, and regiments.
 But these were not the new, formal government, which instead was an unelected body, the Provisional Government.
 This was supposed to stay in place until an elected constituent assembly would write a constitution.
-Meanwhile this Provisional Government directed the military forces and government bureaucracy left over from the Czarist state.
-The government did not end the unpopular war, call elections for union leader, whatever his full politics, plans to use his union - its class power - to fight for Iraqi freedom.
+Meanwhile this Provisional Government directed the military forces and government occupation of our country."
+That is, he stands opposed to the U.S. and British occupation and also to the Ba'athist remnants, presumably including those in the resistance.
+Union officials in Iraq have been persecuted by the occupation (which still carries out Saddam's laws against unions in the state-owned oil industry), and also have been assaulted and murdered by resistance forces.
+In any case, this union leader, whatever his full politics, plans to use his union - its class power - to fight for Iraqi freedom.

 To a great extent the issue of whether to support the resistance is a red herring.
 Advocating "support for the resistance" sounds very radical.
-Yet many who have this position also support Democratic Party proimperialist politicians.
+Yet many who have this position also support Democratic Party pro-imperialist politicians.
 Both the ANSWER/Troops Out Now grouping and the ISO have rejected the Democrats.
 But in the past the leaders of the first coalition have endorsed Democrats.
 They invite them onto their antiwar platforms.
 They have recently called for lobbying Democrats.
 The ISO supported Nader in the last election, despite his pro-capitalist, pro-imperialist program, including gradually replacing U.S. troops in Iraq with U.N. troops.
-It is relatively easy to take a radical-sounding position about the Iraqi resistance (which cannot be acted on), but it is much harder to take a truly radical position of complete opposition to all proimperialist politicians right here at home.
+It is relatively easy to take a radical-sounding position about the Iraqi resistance (which cannot be acted on), but it is much harder to take a truly radical position of complete opposition to all pro-imperialist politicians right here at home.
 All the major tendencies in the U.S. peace movement, including the liberals, the ANSWER Coalition, and such groups as the ISO, fail to draw a class line in the U.S. between the workers and the pro-capitalist politicians.
 They fail to take a class position on Iraq (to distinguish the pro-capitalist leadership of both the resistance and the opportunists from the Iraqi working class) because they fail to take a class position in the U.S.